Antisemitism in US higher education: During the Gaza war

 In late 2023, a protest that began on the outskirts of Penn's campus resulted in the targeting of a Jewish-owned restaurant in Philadelphia with chants of "genocide".
 The New York Times reported that some Jews at Harvard had stopped wearing openly Jewish headwear, with author Mark Oppenheimer commenting that seeing "newly resurgent antisemitism against this backdrop of fairly recent, wonderful acceptance is a very, very painful thing for a lot of Jews".
-Claudine Gay, after her resignation, apologized for her testimony before Congress.
-One Jewish student told the New York Times that some students may have different definitions for their chants and gave the benefit of the doubt, while another student remarked that after October 7, there had been a major shift and felt the campus was an alien place, saying his classmates explicitly praised Hamas and denied the rape and abduction of Israeli women.
+After her resignation, Claudine Gay apologized for her testimony before Congress.
+One Jewish student told the New York Times that some students may have different definitions for their chants and gave the benefit of the doubt.
+Another student remarked that after October 7, there had been a major shift and felt the campus was an alien place, saying his classmates explicitly praised Hamas and denied the rape and abduction of Israeli women.

 In February 2024, the American Jewish Congress released its report, "State of Antisemitism in America 2023", reporting that 44% of Jewish students were affected by antisemitism on campus.
 25% of Jewish students reported avoiding wearing or displaying items that could identify them as Jewish.
 More than 50% of Jewish students reported feeling excluded from other students more than once.